jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 How you install things locally depends partly on your operating system (OSX, Linux, Windows) and is not really part of this tutorial as we focus on the DreamCompute part of things.
 I recommend following the Trellis documentation on this `here
 <https://roots.io/trellis/docs/local-development-setup/>`_
 .
 Just remember the earlier mentioned prerequisites.
 Without those on your local server or PC you won't be able to get things started.
 This and the proper changes in the Trellis configuration files for setting up a site locally and remotely the way you want.
-See documentation on this `here
+See documentation on this at `Roots Trellis Docs WordPress Sites
 <https://roots.io/trellis/docs/wordpress-sites/>`_ .
 But a bare minimal example of wordpress_sites.yml for development would be:

 .. code::